 Scooters can be broadly categorised into three types:

 Small Scooters are often termed boot scooters.
 4mph top speed and usually with very basic specification.
 Not necessarily the cheapest models in town, these are all designed and engineered to minimise size and weight so that, typically, they can be folded up and lifted in/out of a car boot.
-Designed for use on pavements and in shopping centres (and similar) comfort, carrying capacity, hill capability, ground clearance and range have all been compromised.
+Because they are designed for use on pavements and in shopping centres - comfort, carrying capacity, hill capability, ground clearance and range have all been compromised.

 Medium Sized Mid-Range Scooters

 Usually 4mph but some capable of 6-8mph.
 Specification may be fairly basic but the faster ones will have 'road-legal' lighting.
 This type of scooter often represents very good value for money, and they remain very popular for regular use for example on shorter distances around town.

 Large Road-Legal Scooters